 What is the stomach flu?

 The terms "stomach flu" and "24-hour flu" are misnomers.
 The flu is a respiratory virus and doesn't usually cause gastrointestinal symptoms, like vomiting, diarrhea and abdominal pain or cramping, though it can in children.
 Viral gastroenteritis or stomach bugs are intestinal infections.
 Likewise, people often inquire about food poisoning vs. flu.
 The two tend to cause very different symptoms.
 Foodborne illness often causes gastrointestinal discomforts, while the flu causes respiratory symptoms.

 H-flu or Haemophilus influenza isn't the same as the influenza.
 Rather, it's a kind of bacteria that causes many types of infections, such as ear infections and pneumonia.

-In summary, the best way to prevent the flu is to get the flu vaccine.
-If you're already under the weather and wondering, "do I have the flu?"—take heart in knowing that most people get better on their own without problems.
+The best way to prevent the flu is to get the flu vaccine.
+If you're already under the weather and wondering if you have the flu, you should try to stay away from other people and seek care from your healthcare provider.
 Rest, drink plenty of fluids and consider using over-the-counter medicines to ease symptoms.
-If you aren't getting better, are getting worse or are at risk for complications, call your healthcare provider.
+If you aren't getting better, are getting worse or are at risk for complications, definitely call your healthcare provider.

 Clinically reviewed and updated August 2023 by Julie McDaniel, MSN, RN, CRNI.

 - 1. https://www.cdc.gov/flu/symptoms/coldflu.htm